Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1023.
 Core Crew.

-• (a) Covered employers, may, if necessary, designate a core crew, which is exempt from the Indian preference requirements of this chapter.
+• (a) Covered employers, may, if necessary, designate a core crew, which is exempt from the Anishinaabe or Indigenous preference and priority requirements of this chapter.

-• (b) If a core crew is necessary, such core crew shall not exceed twenty-five percent (25%) of the total employees of the project/jobsite except as otherwise provided in subsection (c) of this section.
+• (b) If a core crew is necessary, such core crew shall not exceed 25% of the total employees of the project or jobsite except as otherwise provided in subsection (c) of this section.

-• (c) The director may, at his or her discretion, grant a covered employer a larger core crew designation upon a satisfactory demonstration by the covered employer that a larger core crew is necessary due to unique or specialized positions that are essential for the operation of the business.
-A covered employer may appeal the decision of the director to the Board.
+• (c) The TERO Director may, at her or his discretion, grant a covered employer a larger core crew designation upon a satisfactory demonstration by the covered employer that a larger core crew is necessary due to unique or specialized positions that are essential for the operation of the business.
+A covered employer may appeal the decision of the Director to the TERO Commission.

 Historical and Statutory Notes